 - Ukrainian Stewed Beef & Potatoes – this easy and delicious dish is so hearty and warming!
 A family favorite!

 - Classic Beef Borscht – the quintessential Eastern European dish!
 Always a hit!

 - Chicken Rice Pilaf (Plov) – this aromatic rice dish is packed with flavor!

-- Olivier Russian Potato Salad – the most iconic Russian salad, with potatoes, carrots, sausage, pickles and eggs!
+- Olivier Potato Salad – the most iconic Russian salad, with potatoes, carrots, sausage, pickles and eggs!
 A must!

 Share it on Pinterest!

 Vinaigrette Beet Potato Salad Recipe (video)

 - 3 large potatoes

 - 2 large shallots or 1 small red onion, diced